• Skip to main content

 And now I want to feel joy.

 It seems like I am never satisfied.
-After all, I am alive, I am Covid-free, I have a job I enjoy, and I live in a house on 5 acres nestled into the edge of the mountains making up the Skyline Drive.
-My neighbors include deer, fox, rabbits, hawks, owls, and the occasional bear.
+After all, I am alive, I am COVID-free, I have a job I enjoy, and I live in a house on 5 acres nestled into the edge of the mountains making up Skyline Drive.
+My neighbors include deer, foxes, rabbits, hawks, owls, and the occasional bear.

 On the surface, life looks sweet.